stetsonharding/imageShopApp/README.md

  ---
  ## Challanges

-I needed a way to change an image based on if the image was being hovered over.
-I created my own customized hook to do this.
-I keep track if a specific image is being hovered over and change the state as needed.
-True and False values render in different images.
-I have also tailored this hook to work for mobile.
-I import this hook into my images component and use when needed.
+I wanted a method to modify a picture according on whether it was being hovered over.
+For this, I made my own unique hook.
+I monitor if a certain image is being hovered over and adjust the state as necessary.
+Images that represent True and False values are distinct.
+This hook has also been modified to function on mobile.
+When necessary, I import this hook into my images component.

 ```JavaScript
 const useHover = () => {